Grow with us!

 Why choose a career in agriculture?

-If you enjoy working outdoors, like the idea of growing your own food, or producing it for others, or just want to be involved with growing plants, then explore a career in agricultural crop production.
-Opportunities in crop production are growing as U.S. consumers learn about the value of local, organic, and sustainable food production.
+If you enjoy working outdoors, like the idea of growing your own food, or producing it for others, or just want to be involved with growing plants, then explore a career in agricultural crop production and marketing.
+Opportunities are growing as U.S. consumers learn about the value of local, organic, and sustainable food production.
+In addition, related enterprises focused on agricultural education, public policy, and community development and advoacy are expanding as more people discover the value of local food and farming systems.

-The employment outlook for our graduates is very positive, with 100% employment and careers that are as varied as the business opportunities available.
 Some students entering the field today go back to their family farms, which make up 86% of the 1.9 million farms in the country.
 Many pursue specific interest in sustainable or organic agriculture.
-Other opportunities exist with food processing companies, agricultural associations or commodity cooperatives.
+Other opportunities exist with food companies, agricultural associations, community organizations, local government, and food cooperatives.
 Some students plan on homesteading while pursuing employment in other fields.

 Opportunities for Students throughout New England